-Related Posts below by Coach Kitty from TravelZork provide an interesting way of raising your ADT: Casino Comps | The Big Play Casino Gambling Day – Part 1; Casino Comps | The Big Play Casino Gambling Day – Part 2
+Related Posts below by Coach Kitty from TravelZork provide an intriguing way of raising your ADT: Casino Comps | The Big Play Casino Gambling Day – Part 1; Casino Comps | The Big Play Casino Gambling Day – Part 2

-Casino Days, Casino Visits
+Casino Days, Casino Visits, Casino Comps

-One very important part to know is the “casino day” which may not be what you consider a day, or may differ from casino to casino.
-Some casino day’s start at 12:01AM, while others start at 6:00AM.
-Make sure you know which day your play falls on at, for example, 1:00AM.
+One significant part of knowing is the “casino day,” which may not be what you consider a day or may differ from casino to casino.
+For example, some casino days start at 12:01 AM, while others start at 6:00 AM.
+Make sure you know which day your play falls on, for example, 1:00 AM.

 The guys from “You Can Bet on That” give a good example.
 Let’s say you are staying at a casino for two nights with $400 as your bankroll.
-If you play the $400 through on the first day, your ADT is better than if you split your bankroll over two days.
+If you play the $400 through the first day, your ADT is better than if you split your bankroll over two days.
 And what if you get up to check out and put in one more $20 before you leave?
 Well, your ADT is now figured over three casino days, thus lowering your ADT.

-There are times that not using your card is a good idea.
-The morning of your departure may call you to play just a little bit more.
-But a small play before you leave will lower you visit’s ADT.
-In the same vein, stopping by for a little VP or Video Keno and a drink on your way home may not need your card in play, especially since VP & VK has a low casino theo and takes more money in to earn points.
-Weigh the options available to you.
+Sometimes not using your card is a good idea.
+For example, the morning of your departure may call you to play a little more.
+But a small play before you leave is a good time to will lower your visit’s ADT.
+Similarly, stopping by for a little VP or Video Keno and a drink on your way home may not need your card in play.
+Let’s compare two players on an overnight trip to their favorite gambling hall.
+Granted, this is very simplified.

 A Word of Caution